Ed94/gencpp/Readme.md

 ## Notes

-The project has reached a sort of *alpha* state, all the current functionality works for the test cases but it will most likely break in many other cases.
+The project has reached an *alpha* state, all the current functionality works for the test cases but it will most likely break in many other cases.

 The project has no external dependencies beyond: